 - Then: presence and immediacy.
 The musicians aren’t “back there” somewhere, way behind the speakers.
 They’re front and center where any recording engineer worth his salt — Fred Plaut in this case — would have put them.

 - Extend the top and bottom and voila, you have The Real Thing — an honest to goodness Hot Stamper.

 Fred Plaut, Engineer Extraordinaire

-Frederick “Fred” Plaut was a recording engineer and amateur photographer.
-He was employed by Columbia Records during the 1940s, 1950s, and 1960s, eventually becoming the label’s chief engineer.
+Frederick “Fred” Plaut was employed by Columbia Records during the 1940s, 1950s, and 1960s, eventually becoming the label’s chief engineer.